Knowing how you breathe while running can make a big difference to your running performance.

 If you’re at the start of your running journey, you’ll probably still be building up your endurance.

 Therefore, running may still feel quite laboured for you.

 This in turn affects your breathing, and can often lead to a side stitch when running.

 Take the steps to increase your endurance and stamina, which will undoubtedly happen over time as you get more runs under your belt.

 When learning to breath when running, we recommend you ditch the music so you can fully concentrate on your breathing.

 The beats from the music will most likely distract you.

 Ditching the music can also help you achieve a more mindful run, without the noise and distraction.

 It may just be what you need to unwind and really focus on your breathing.

-When you start using breathing patterns like these on your runs, the temptation is to focus on it TOO much and eventually get distracted by it.
+When you start using breathing patterns like the ones in this guide on your runs, the temptation is to focus on it too much and eventually get distracted by it.